daveabrock/daveabrock.github.io/_posts/2020-06-18-reduce-mental-energy-with-c-sharp.markdown

     overlay_filter: 0.8
 ---

+**Note**: Originally published five months before the official release of C# 9, I've updated this post after the release to capture the latest updates.
+{: .notice--success}

 This is a humbling yet completely accurate fact: you spend much more time reading code than writing it.
 Any experienced programmer will tell you the reading-to-writing ratio is easily 5-to-1 or even 10-to-1.
 You're understanding how things work.
 You're hunting for bugs.
 You're scrolling past code with thoughts like, "*Nope, doesn't apply ... doesn't matter, doesn't matter ...*" until you have to pause and think, and spend a silly amount of time trying to understand how something works.

 It could be a developer trying to be clever, or an unfortunate function with an [arrow-shaped pattern](http://wiki.c2.com/?ArrowAntiPattern) ... you know, a variety of things.
 Whatever the case, it interrupts your flow.
 When you think how much time you spend reviewing code, it adds up and can turn into a big annoyance.